 As students select a program that best considers their present and future needs, please keep in mind the scheduling process does not always produce the desired end result.
 Students will inevitably encounter situations where courses may be cancelled due to low enrollments or conflicts may develop during the scheduling process that require students to make alternative choices.
 It is important for students to select courses and alternatives that they genuinely want.
 There is only one drop/add period during the academic year.
 For changing courses, both for semester one AND semester two, the drop/add period is the second Friday of classes in September.
 For changing the level in a course, the drop/add period extends until October 1.
 There will not be a drop/add period at the semester change.
+Students will not be permitted to make schedule changes in January.

 We look forward to working together as you plan your future!
 John J. Buckey, Ed.D.
-Principal